 Responsiveness is that quality of an adult-child relationship where the initiative is openly transferred to the child.
 The adult intentionally, and sometimes determinedly, follows the child’s actions and words.

 Responsiveness is not trying to run the show, not trying to give any direction or suggestion, and not asking most kinds of questions.
-Instead, the adult drops her or his own agenda to follow the child’s.
+Instead, the adult drops their agenda to follow the child’s.

-To be responsive is to play a secondary role to the child’s interests for the current moment.
+One tries to read inside the child’s head, to imagine the child’s thoughts and intentions, and to look for ways to enable the child’s expression.
 One stifles one’s own impulses to ask, show, or direct.
-One tries to read inside the child’s head, to imagine the child’s thoughts and intentions, and to look for ways to enable the child’s expression.
-The idea is not to crack open that child, but to be prepared to be surprised.
+The idea is not to crack open a child, but to seek to be surprised.

-Adventure begins with what the child is doing or saying — the child’s topic.
-If the child doesn’t verbally raise the topic, we have to look for it in the child’s actions.
-Whatever the child is doing or even looking at, provides us something to respond to.
+The door to adventure always begins with the child’s topic.
+If the child doesn’t verbally raise a topic, I have to look for it in the child’s actions.
+Whatever the child is doing, or even looking at, provides something to respond to.

 Responding to Actions

 Here are four ways to follow responsively when the child does something you want to support with your attention and interest.
 I can illustrate them with this image of a child and her shoes.

 When you replicate the child’s actions, you are responsive.
 Being a copy cat can be a quick fun way to communicate you are attuned directly to them.

 (I sit down beside her on the welcome mat and retie my own shoes.)

 You can objectively describe what a child is currently attending to.
 By following the child’s vision you can determine what she is focused upon and describe what she sees.
 This says you notice what the child is noticing and you are present.
 This is often the best way to connect.